Luming-L/Project/eddie.md

 qlogin
 # Staging Data from DataStore
 #A subset of nodes have access to DataStore group spaces via NFS.
 #These nodes are intended for batch _and_ interactive jobs that copy data between DataStore and Eddie.
-To send a job to these nodes, select the staging queue with the Grid Engine option `-q staging`.
-For example, to get an interactive session run:
+#To send a job to these nodes, select the staging queue with the Grid Engine option `-q staging`.
+#For example, to get an interactive session run:
 qlogin -q staging
 # Monitoring Jobs
+#
+qstat
 # login:
 ssh -X s1949868@eddie.ecdf.ed.ac.uk
 Lin&2019